kuriharaan/InputSystemWiki/Differences-to-the-Old-New-Input-System.md

 >
 >What you have now is only StateEvents and DeltaEvents.
 Both memcpy data directly into the state buffer of a device.
 There can be no interpretation of which data has to go where -- the event needs to come in in the right format.

+* Events are no longer time-sliced

+>What this means is that the system will not try to parcel out events individually to fixed updates.
+Instead, all events will be processed every update (before render updates are still special, though).
+>
+>One consequence of this is that if you get multiple fixed updates in a single dynamic update, the second fixed update will not see any change in values.

 ## State

 * State storage is managed centrally; all devices share the same chunk of (unmanaged) memory
 * State cannot accumulate anymore (-> pointer deltas)
 * State cannot automatically reset anymore (-> pointer deltas)

+>What these two items mean is that before you were able to just send a bunch of pointer events each having a pointer motion delta.
+The system would then go and aggregate multiple deltas that happened in a single frame and combine them into a final value.
+It would also go and reset deltas automatically at the beginning of the next frame.
+>
+>To get the same effect now, accumulation and resetting has to be handled at the source.
+I.e. code that generates state that includes deltas has to accumulate samples itself and has to make sure it is sending events to reset deltas when necessary.

 * Double buffering (previous and current) is handled centrally instead of per-control

 ## Devices